bediger4000/squava2/README.md

 A game has a maximum of 25 moves.

-I've not see it written down anywhere, but "squava" is probably "square yavalath", [Yavalath](http://cambolbro.com/games/yavalath/) being the inspiration  for squava.
+I've not seen it written down anywhere, but "squava" is probably "square yavalath", [Yavalath](http://cambolbro.com/games/yavalath/) being the inspiration  for squava.